marmelab/marriage-algorithms/README.md

 But is this solution a *stable marriage*?

 Unfortunately, this is not a stable solution to the initial problem.
 Let us consider Diane and Denis for instance.
-They would both be happier if we marry them together
+They would both be happier if we marry them together (Diane prefers Denis to Albert, and Denis prefers Diane to Alice).

 The **Gale-Shapley** algorithm computes a solution which is stable: